bandframework/surmise/README.rst

  pip install surmise[scikit-learn]      # to include scikit-learn in installation pip install surmise[all]               # to include all optional dependencies

-The package scikit-learn is required by specific methods as stated above.
-These packages can be installed along with surmise via the commands listed.
+The package scikit-learn is required by specific methods as stated above as well as for testing an installation.
+This package can be installed along with surmise via the commands provided above.

 The list of available .whl files can be found under `PyPI-wheel`_.
 If a wheel file for your preferred platform is not listed, then surmise has to be built